pombredanne/centidb/docs/index.rst

         "transaction objects" that do not really support transactions, simply set it to `None`.

-        Used to ensure cached index keys are valid during `put()`.
-If your engine supports transactions but cannot provide an ID, simply set it to `time.time()`.
+        Used to ensure cached index keys are valid during :py:meth:`Collection.put`.
+If your engine supports transactions but cannot provide an ID, simply set it to :py:func:`time.time`.

 Predefined Engines